SimpleDataLabsInc/prophecy-docs/docs/SQL/data-tests/use-model-tests.md

   - sql
 ---

-Model and column data tests are dbt macro generated tests that can be parametrized? and applied to a given model or any number of columns.
-These tests are called generic data tests, and are based on the following [dbt generic test types](https://docs.getdbt.com/docs/build/data-tests#generic-data-tests):
+Model and column data tests are dbt macro generated tests that can be parametrized and applied to a given model or any number of columns.
+These tests are called generic data tests, and are based on the following [dbt generic test types](https://docs.getdbt.com/docs/build/data-tests#generic-data-tests).

-- Model-level tests, which can span across many columns for a given model, or even multiple models, and are defined at a model level
+- Model-level tests: Can span across many columns for a given model, or even multiple models, and are defined at a model level
-- Column-level tests, which are defined on a column level of each model
+- Column-level tests: Are defined on a column level of each model

 :::note